By Santi, December 31, 2025

 DIY vs professional install — when to call a pro

-High-level installs and troubleshooting are fine for experienced DIYers.
-Call a professional for final wiring checks, shore-power integration, or if you are unsure about alternator compatibility, charge profiles, or code compliance.
+High-level installs and troubleshooting are fine for skilled DIYers.
+Call a pro for final wiring checks, shore-power tie-in, or if you are unsure about alternator fit, charge profiles, or code compliance.
 The Vansmith offers solar/electrical troubleshooting and battery upgrades if you want a trusted pro to inspect or install your system.

-Mention: For readers building toward a custom van, check related posts in the Beginners’ guide and Your van build hubs for wiring tips and recommended products.
+Mention: For readers building toward a custom van, check related posts in the Beginners’ guide and Your van build hubs for wiring tips and suggested products.
+For a full guide, visit Van Life & Living in a Van: A Complete Guide to Life on the Road.

 FAQ